0%

 • Resolution

-Declare your card's named ability or effect along with it's rule text, followed by its target(s), action(s), and resolution.
+Declare your card's named effect along with it's rule text, followed by its target(s), action(s), and resolution.

 • Effect Order

-When multiple INCOME effects are available, you determine their activation sequence.
+When multiple ONGOING effects are available, you determine their activation order.

 Income Effects Example